skilbjo/homeawayjs/README.md

 ## Intro

+Problem: need to know Homeaway's property listings data, and store that for later analysis.
+Homeaway does not have a global API for that type of information.
+However, they do provide that number on their website.

+Solution: `homeaway.js`...
 Screenscraping Homeaways website, repeating that process as a cron job, and storing that information for later analysis

 ## Installation